 Before joining The CW, Pedowitz helmed an independent production banner, Pine Street Entertainment, where he executive produced a pilot for Lifetime entitled “Meet Jane.”
 Another project, “The Crazy Ones,” starring Robin Williams and written by David E. Kelley, for Twentieth Century Fox Studios and CBS, premiered in 2013 on CBS.

 Prior to joining ABC Studios, Pedowitz served as Executive Vice President, ABC Entertainment Television Group, overseeing all business, production, legal and financial affairs for ABC Primetime and Touchstone Television, as well as business/legal affairs for ABC Daytime and Late Night.
 He joined ABC in 1991 as Senior Vice President, Business Affairs and Contracts.

 Before joining ABC, Pedowitz was Senior Vice President, Business Affairs and Administration, MGM/UA Television Production Group, a position he had held since 1987.
 From 1985-87, Pedowitz was Vice President, Business Affairs and General Counsel, The Landsburg Company.
 From 1980-85, he was Vice President, Business Affairs, Reeves Entertainment.

-Pedowitz is currently a board member of BMI; he has also served on the Executive Committee of the board of the Academy of Television Arts and Sciences, and previously was on the board of the Hollywood Radio & Television Society.
+Pedowitz is currently serving on the Executive Committee of the board of BMI.
+He has also served on the Executive Committee of the board of the Academy of Television Arts and Sciences, and previously was on the board of the Hollywood Radio & Television Society.

 Pedowitz began his career in the entertainment industry as an attorney at MCA, Inc.